EdmundBenedict/lordcephei.github.io/pages/lmfa_output.md

 _Note:_{: style="color: red"} This document is annotated for an [output vebosity](/docs/input/commandline/#switches-common-to-most-or-all-programs) of 35 (medium verbosity)
 Raising the verbosity causes **lmfa**{: style="color: blue"} to print additional information.
-Verbosity 31 is a little terse; verbosity 41 is a little verbose.
+Verbosity 31 is a little terse; 41 is a little verbose while 55 is quite verbose.
+80 can give you a headache.

 ### 1. Preprocessor's transformation of the input file
 {::comment}